 If your child is prone to removing or breaking wearables, the PocketFinder is about as accident-proof as wearables come.
 The rugged location device that can be worn on the wrist or dropped in a backpack or pocket, and it boasts a battery life of up to four days.

 PocketFinder is an excellent choice for those who travel abroad.
 They offer both a domestic (United States, Canada and Mexico) monthly service plan for $12.95, as well as an international plan for $29.95.
-If you know you are going on vacation, you can choose to modify your plan for as little as a week at a pro-rated cost.

 The QQ Watch is a wearable phone and locator for kids that can make and receive calls easily.
 Add up to 5 family members and 16 friends via the app.
 With Wechat mode, a child can make friends via “People Nearby”.
-You can send voice chat or messages as well, without calling.

-The QQ Watch uses a unique blend of GPS, GSM, WiFi, G-sensor and Camera to allow parents to locate their child, both indoor and out.
+The device uses a unique blend of GPS, GSM, WiFi, G-sensor and Camera to allow parents to locate their child, both indoor and out.
 By opening the app, you can see your child’s location on a map at anytime.
 For multiple children using multiple devices, simply create a separate profile for each child and you can keep an eye on everyone on a single map.

 In case of an emergency, your child can press the SOS button.
 You can also set up safety zones or virtual radius around a location, such as home, school or a friend’s house.
 Family members will receive notifications when your child steps are outside these designated areas.

 There are two separate versions of the watch – an EU Version and a US Version.
 The EU version works in most countries in Africa, Europe, Middle East, Oceania and Asia (apart from Japan, South Korea).
 The US Version works in USA, Canada, Mexico, Argentina, Brazil and some American countries.